shawn-nyk/tp/docs/DeveloperGuide.md

 * Should work on any mainstream OS as long as it has Java 11 or above installed.
 * Should work on both 32-bit and 64-bit environment.
 * Should be for a single user i.e. (not a multi-user product).
+* Should respond to commands within 2 seconds.
 * The data should be stored locally and should be in a human editable text file.
-* InternHunter should work without requiring an installer.
+* Should work without requiring an installer.
 * Should only use third-party frameworks or libraries which are free, open-source and have permissive license term and do not require installation by user of the software.
 * A user with above average typing speed for regular English text should be able to accomplish most of the tasks faster